-This is an advanced seminar focusing on ethical and legal issues in mental health counseling.
-The overarching goal of the course is to socialize students into the profession of mental health counseling; the focus will be on providing students with an opportunity to learn about the identity of mental health counselor and the expected roles and responsibilities.
-A major objective of this course is for students to learn how to critically think about the ethical principles and guidelines within mental health counseling.
-In addition, students will learn about certification and licensing, accreditation, professional identity, the history of mental health counseling, and future developments.
+This course focuses on ethical and legal issues in mental health counseling.
+The overarching goal of the course is to socialize students into the profession of mental health counseling, while understanding the ethical and legal implications of the profession.
+A major objective of this course is for students to learn how to critically engage in ethical decision making as a professional counselor.
+In addition, students will learn about essential elements of professional counseling including the professional code of ethics, informed consent, limitations to confidentiality, expected roles and responsibilities of counselors and clients, training, certification and licensing, accreditation, professional identity, and future developments.
 Registration is limited by program of study.

-- Review the fundamentals of ethics theory from philosophical and psychological perspectives - Develop a thorough knowledge of ethical issues in science and practice - Understand the complex relationship between legal regulations and ethical practice
+- Understand the various facets of professional counselor identity and related issues - Develop a thorough knowledge of ethical and legal considerations in professional counseling - Understand the complex relationship between legal regulations and ethical practice - Demonstrate informed use an ethical decision making model to critically process ethical issues in professional counseling